muffato/muffato.github.io/index.md

 I joined the comparative-genomics team of the [![icon](/assets/img/icon/ensembl.png) Ensembl project](http://www.ensembl.org) (aka Compara) in 2011, under the leadership of Javier Herrero.
-My initial focus was the pipeline that builds protein-trees for the Ensembl release, but I since worked on every aspect of the Perl API and every pipeline, and I gained extensive knowledge of the ![icon](/assets/img/icon/guihive.png) eHive workflow manager.
+My initial focus was the pipeline that builds protein-trees for the Ensembl release, but I eventually worked on every aspect of the Perl API and every pipeline.
+I gained such an
+extensive knowledge of the ![icon](/assets/img/icon/guihive.png) eHive workflow manager that I ended co-developing it as well.

 I led the team from Javier\'s departure in 2013 to 2019, leading a profound automation of all our production processes.
-I then acted as a Principal Developer, overseeing and guiding the software development, during a transition phase with the new management.
+In my final year, I supported the transition to the next project leader as a Principal Developer, still overseeing and guiding the software development.

 I joined the [![icon](/assets/img/icon/sanger.png) Wellcome Sanger Institute](https://www.sanger.ac.uk/) in 2021 to create the Informatics Infrastructure team of the [![icon](/assets/img/icon/tol.png) Tree of Life programme](https://www.sanger.ac.uk/programme/tree-of-life/).
+I shaped the team into what it is today.

 ## Contact